 For the past few years, Tinder has been blocked in China.
-However, using Tinder in China is easy if you know how.
+However, using Tinder in China might not be so difficult as you think!

-In this article, we give a simple explanation of what you need to unblock Tinder in China, what a VPN is and what are the best VPNs for accessing any apps blocked in China.
-Last of all, we explain what type of people you can find on Tinder and what alternatives exist in China for dating.
+In this article, we give a simple explanation of what you need to unblock Tinder in China, what a VPN is, and what are the best VPNs for accessing any apps blocked in China.
+Finally, we explain what type of people you can find on Tinder and what alternatives exist in China for dating.

 What do you need to access Tinder in China?